tzelewski/DataAccessRepo/README.md

 # DataAccessRepo
 Simple utility class to manage SQL connection and execution of SQL queries

 It provides an easy way to abstract out the creation, usage and maintenance of IDbConnection, DbCommand and DbDataReader.
-Eeasy to use and unit test.
+Easy to use, inject and unit test.

 Example usage: